GraphBLAS/LAGraph/README.md

 use the GraphBLAS.

 The library can be built and tested with any GraphBLAS library.
-Currently, SuiteSparse:GraphBLAS v5.0.4 or is required to run the GAP benchmarks in src/demo, but support for an arbitrary GraphBLAS library is being added shortly.
+Currently, if SuiteSparse:GraphBLAS is used, v5.0.5 or later is required.

 Since it's a draft, it contains are many draft/experimental codes with known sub-par performance.
 Performance of the best methods is highly sensitive on